dewi-alliance/helium-etl-lite/README.md

 ETL Lite relies on Helium's [blockchain-node]() to extract its data.

+**NOTE** ETL Lite will only load data as old as the snapshot loaded in blockchain-node.

 ## Get Started

 1. Follow [these steps](https://github.com/helium/blockchain-node#developer-usage) to build and run Helium's blockchain-node.